mrmanc/mrmanc.github.io/_posts/2014-03-25-bash-dotfiles-bindle.md

 In case you’re not familiar with the concept of a dotfiles project, the term dot file refers to settings files whose filename typically starts with a dot in UNIX.
 For example, there’s your `.bash_profile` file which indicates what should be run when you login.
 You may have Git settings defined in `.gitconfig`.
 A dotfiles project is one which lets users synchronise their dotfiles across different machines.

 Before starting my own, I had a look at some of the projects that already exist, indexed on [GitHub does dotfiles](http://dotfiles.github.io/).
 A popular project is [Oh-My-Zsh](http://ohmyz.sh/), which may suit you if you use Zsh as your shell.
-As a homeless developer I have to use what I find, so I wanted to stick with Bash.
+As a itinerate developer I have to use what I find, so I wanted to stick with Bash.
 Zach Holman has an [interesting project](http://zachholman.com/2010/08/dotfiles-are-meant-to-be-forked/) with some ideas I really liked.
 But I didn’t find anything for Bash that I really liked.

 I had been surprised that the installation of some dotfiles projects does a lot more than installing some dotfiles, doing things like changing Mac settings etc. This is my Bash bindle—not my OS X bindle—so I didn’t want that.